norman-thomas/CarND-T2-P5-MPC/rubric.md

 ## Model Predictive Control with Latency
 > The student implements Model Predictive Control that handles a 100 millisecond latency.
 Student provides details on how they deal with latency.

+I incorporated the latency by computing the predicted state for the next time step (`dt=0.1` i.e. 100ms later) and passing the predicted state to the optimizer.